Who they were: Victims of the deadliest California wildfire

 Kimber Wehr, 53, of Paradise, was found inside her home.
 She was unable to drive due to a neurological disability, and was unable to flee the fire on her own.

 David Young, 69, of Concow, was found with the remains of two unidentified animals inside his minivan, which had crashed into a tree about a 1.5 miles (2.4 kilometers) from his home, as he fled the fire.
-Evidence shows he crashed while fleeing the oncoming fire.
 An autopsy found he survived the crash, but was killed by the fire.

+The remains of two unknown victims were found commingled in Concow.
+Officials are still trying to identify them.